t-sin/ethogram/README.md

   (zerop (mod n 2)))

 ;; structurize tests
-(test :about "A function: my-evenp"
+(test :about "A function: my-evenp"        ; is it good that "a function" is keyword, for grouping or something...?
   (test :when "an input is a number"
         :with (:parallel t)
     (test :relation "for an even number, returns t"